vuoro/rahti/README.md

 2. Add the renderer to your Astro project configuration.
 At the time of writing you need to add a file named `astro.config.mjs` to the root of your project, with the contents: `export default { renderers: ['@vuoro/astro-renderer-rahti'] };`.
 For details about configuring Astro, see <https://docs.astro.build>.
 3. Now you should be able to mount any Effect in Astro as a Component. `<YourEffect someProp={"someValue"}>blah</YourEffect>` should call your Effect like this: `YourEffect(root, {someProp: "someValue"}, ["blah"])`.
 4. Your effect should use the provided `root` for any DOM Effects, and also pass the provided `children` array to it: `const YourEffect = effect((root, props, children) => { root(p("Hello world"), children) })`.

+## WebGL 2 Effects

+Since I'm using this library to develop games, I'm also building a set of Effects for working with WebGL 2: [rahti-webgl2](https://github.com/vuoro/rahti-webgl2).

 ## Inspirations